 Filing a Workers’ Compensation Claim

 Workers’ compensation benefits help cover medical expenses and time off from work when recovering from a workplace-related illness or injury.
 If the accident happened while you were working, you likely are entitled to receive workers’ compensation benefits.
-Our team of hospital workplace lawyers can help walk you through the entire process of filing a claim and help you avoid common pitfalls to ensure its approval.
+Our team of Long Island City hospital workplace injury lawyers can help walk you through the entire process of filing a claim and help you avoid common pitfalls to ensure its approval.